-Just two weeks ago I had the honor of traveling to Italy to explore two incredible regions — Veneto, in Northern Italy, and Puglia, in Southern Italy.
+A photo tour of two incredible regions in Italy — Veneto, in Northern Italy, and Puglia, in Southern Italy.

 I’m still in total awe of the beauty of these vastly different regions and the warmth of the people I had the pleasure of meeting.
 I can’t wait to begin sharing stories of the wines, sights, people, and food (OMG the food!).
 As I sift through my pages upon pages of notes, and hundreds of photos, I wanted to quickly share a few highlights as a preview of what’s to come in the next few weeks….

 Located in Northern Italy, the Veneto is home to several wine producing regions, including Prosecco.
 We were there to visit with the producers of Masottina wine and to tour this ridiculously gorgeus landscape of the Conegliano and Valdobbiadene designation (the most important area for Prosecco production).

 Upon my arrival we visited one of the most important vineyards of Masottina to watch them harvest Glera grapes (used to make their deliciously crisp and fruity Prosecco).

 Driving through the vineyards and hillsides of this region is a jaw-dropping experience.
 The town of Conegliano ain’t so bad either…

 I would be remiss if I didn’t mention some of the awesome people I met in Northern Italy, including these guys.